The exciting cityscape of London.

 Always wanted to visit London?
 There’s no better time than during the 2012 Summer Olympics!
 From July 27th to August 12th, London will host the Olympic Games for the third time in history.
 The biggest sporting event in the world is a great reason to come and visit this bustling city!
 If you’re having problems finding accommodation this close to the start of the Olympics, we’ve still got vacation rentals available all over the city for the summer.
 You can check out the whole list of our vacation rentals in London, and see below for a sample selection of apartments for the Olympic period.

-We have a 2 bedroom apartment in Stratford available for rent by the week, which can sleep up to 6 people.
-This makes it an attractive option if you’re on a bit of a budget, since the weekly rent split six ways comes to a daily rate of about £88 per person per night.
-For this price, you get a modern apartment with floor-to-ceiling windows, a living room which contains a pool table to hold your own games with friends, an open kitchen, 2 bedrooms, 2 bathrooms and a balcony which has a direct view of the Olympic Stadium!
-Read the entire story here…»
+We have a 1 bedroom apartment in Canary Wharf (LN-1179) available for rent by the week, which can sleep 2 people.
+This makes it an attractive option if you’re on a bit of a budget, since the weekly rent split two ways comes to a daily rate of about £70 per person per night.
+For this price, you get a modern apartment in a high rise with on-site gym, a 24 hour concierge, and a private balcony providing spectacular views of the Thames, Docklands and the O2 Arena.

 221B Baker Street, London